Judah Leib Ben-Ze'ev

 Judah Leib Ben-Ze'ev (יְהוּדָה לֵיבּ בֵּן־זְאֵב, Juda Löb Bensew; 18 August 1764 – 12 March 1811) was a Galician Jewish philologist, lexicographer, and Biblical scholar.
 He was a member of the Me'assefim group of Hebrew writers, and a "forceful proponent of revitalizing the Hebrew language".

 Biography

-Judah Leib Ben-Ze'ev was born in the Galician town of Lelov and received a traditional Jewish education.
-He was married off at the age of 13 and settled in the home of his wife's parents in Krakow, where he spent his days studying Talmud and his nights in clandestinely acquiring the knowledge of Hebrew philology and of secular subjects.
-In 1787 he moved to Berlin, then the centre of the Haskalah movement.
+Judah Leib Ben-Ze'ev was born in the Galician town of Lelów and received a traditional Jewish education.
+He was married off at the age of 13 and settled in the home of his wife's parents in Kraków, where he spent his days studying Talmud and his nights clandestinely acquiring the knowledge of Hebrew philology and secular subjects.
+In 1787, he moved to Berlin, then the centre of the Haskalah.
 There, he supported himself by teaching Hebrew and began publishing poems and parables in the Hebrew press.
 Ben-Ze'ev became friends with the Me'assefim and contributed to their journal poems and fables signed "Y. L. K." (Yehuda Leib Krakow).